Seirdy/seirdy.one/content/posts/website-best-practices.md

 ---
 date: "2020-11-23T12:21:35-08:00"
-description: A lengthy guide to making small sites that focus on content rather than form.
+description: A lengthy guide to making simple and accessible sites that focus on content rather than form.
+Emphasizes brutalist web design, adaptability, and minimalism.
 outputs:
     - html
     - gemtext